Skotar/java-code-executor/README.md

-# Alfresco Java code executor
+# ACS Java code executor

-This project was made on DevCon 2019 Hacathon.
-The target of this project is to execute Java code on the running server (Alfresco).
+This project was initiated on DevCon 2019 Hacathon.
+The target of this project is to execute Java code on the running server (Alfresco Content Services).

-The project consists of two parts: Alfresco platform module and IntelliJ plugin.
+The project consists of two parts: ACS platform module and IntelliJ plugin.

 ## What does this project offer?

-* executing any piece of code on running server
+* Executing a piece of code on a running server
-* code is compiled on the server
+* Code is compiled on the server
-* compiled code isn't added to main ClassLoader
+* Compiled code isn't added to the main ClassLoader - new ClassLoader, that is the child of the main ClassLoader, is created, the code is executed and the reference to new ClassLoader is lost (child ClassLoader is used only for code execution)
-* debugger support
+* Debugger support
-* support for Spring annotations
+* Support for Spring annotations
-* messages writing using System.out are accumulated and returned to user
+* Messages writing using dedicated logger are accumulated and returned to the user (standard appenders are excluded)
 * IntelliJ plugin allows you executing code directly from IDE

-## How does it work?
+## Flow chart

-1. You have a piece of code.
-The only requirement is to put **public void execute()** method because it is input to your code.
+1. Make **POST** request with your code (contained in **binary data**) on **/service/api/javaCodeExecutor/execute**.
 Example:
 ```
 package pl.beone.scratchcodeexecutor.scratch;